 In the above chart each of the quadrants is broken up into four interest groups.
 While I don't know how large each group is, the idea is that if you can build a coalition that includes more than half of the interest groups, you can win.
-The problem is, of course, that by adding any group on the wheel to a coalition alienates that group that sits as it's opposite.
+The problem is, of course, that adding any group on the wheel to a coalition alienates that group that sits as its opposite.
 You can't please both the religious right and college professors on social issues.
 You can't please both blue collar unions and the corporate elite on economic issues.
 You can't please both the dependent elderly and small government libertarians on entitlement reform.
 The interest wheel is why no party seems to be able to build a "permanent majority".
 Temporary majorities fade when the relevant issues of the day change.

 Understanding the GOP primary